sbryngelson/group-docs/group-syllabus/figures.md

 * Don't use the rainbow/jet color scheme (read more about the problem with this [here](https://stats.stackexchange.com/questions/223315/why-use-colormap-viridis-over-jet))
 * Don't use a tri-color scheme (e.g., Paraview's default blue-white-red) for data that is not centered at a unique/special value like 0
   * A violation would be using such a color scheme for data that varies from 0 to 1
-  * Paraview has a default lighting scheme that modifies the color white.
-In order to alleviate this, go to `view -> Light inspector` and deselect `Light Kit`.
+  * In 2D settings, Paraview uses, by default, a lighting scheme that modifies the colors, including making white appear sand colored.
+Alleviate this by going to `View -> Light inspector` and deselect `Light Kit`.
 * Using a monochromatic color scheme (e.g., from white to black) for data that vary uniformly as above, say from 0 to 1.
-* Use a tri-color scheme that centers the color at black or white, e.g., the Paraview default red-white-blue for data that are nominally centered at a special or reference value, like 0 or 1.
+* Use a tri-color scheme that centers the color at black or white, e.g., the Paraview default red-white-blue for nominally centered data at a special or reference value, like 0 or 1.

 ### Coordinate direction arrow triad.

-Do not show the coordinate direction arrows (usually x, y, z) that are by default included in Paraview and Visit exports.
+Do not show the coordinate direction arrows (usually x, y, z) that are included in Paraview and Visit exports by default.
-An exception might be in the creating of a simulation video that _requires_ the viewer knowing these orientations.
+An exception might be creating a simulation video that requires the viewer to know these orientations.
 If you are exporting an image, superimpose your own direction triad. if it is absolutely needed.

 ### Axis bounds

 Your axes should, whenever possible, start and end at labeled tick marks.
 This is especially important for log-scale axes.
-One should avoid extra white space to the left and right (or top and bottom) of axes.
+One should avoid extra white space to the axes' left and right (or top and bottom).
 In pgfplots this is achieved with the options:
 `\begin{axis}[enlarge x limits=0, enlarge y limits=0]`.